xioxin/blurhash_shader/README.md

 - [BlurHash](https://blurha.sh/) for the original algorithm.
 - [flutter_blurhash](https://pub.dev/packages/flutter_blurhash) for the initial implementation.
 - Flutter community for their continuous support and contributions.

-For more information, please check the [official documentation](https://flutter.dev/docs).